black0w/AutoClicker/README.md

 Next step is to start the auto clicker, here you can either start the auto clicker via the button "Start" or via the hotkey you've chosen in the settings menu.
 Whenever the auto clicks loop finishes, the auto clicker will automatically stop itself.

 Additional Info:

 Whenever you start/stop the auto clicker a sound will be played.

+DISCLAIMER:

+I AM NOT SURE IF STEAM COUNTS THE AUTOCLICKER AS CHEAT SO USE UNDER YOUR OWN RISK